 So what do you do once you arrive at your volunteer abroad destination (or have been there for a few weeks) and you take a step back and realize found yourself stuck in a dead end volunteer project?
 The first thing to remember is to not freak out.
 There are many ways to tackle the inevitable obstacles to the success of your volunteering abroad experience.

 Recognizing you have a problem on your hands is the first step to finding a solution.
 We’ve come up with a list of four common ways volunteer projects can go bad fast and suggestions for how best to handle them.
 Knowledge is power, and after reading this article you’ll have all the power you need to turn that dead end volunteer project frown upside down!
+Here's our best tips for dealing with problems when volunteering abroad.

 Everyone has a bout of disorganization from time to time.
 However, there is a definite difference between having a disorganized day or two (heck maybe even a week), and just being plain old disorganized.
 What is essential for a successful volunteer project, especially if it is short-term, is that your time is planned wisely to make the most impact.
 If you, or the project you are supporting, are disorganized or lacking focus - having a real impact is going to be very difficult.